 What is #USvsHate?

-Our messages actively refuse harm and “insist publicly that all people are equally valuable.”
+Imagine schools covered with messages that “insist publicly that all people are equally valuable.”
+Imagine school communities where everyone feels part of “us.”
 Join us!

 - Explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, anti-Semitism, sexism, or other forms of hate, bias and injustice in schools and society.

-- Bust a myth (challenge a stereotype) about a “type of” kid too often misrepresented.
+- Bust a myth (challenge a stereotype) about a “type of” person too often misrepresented, instead communicating who we are — and celebrating our diversity and similarity.

 - Ask people to treat each other kindly, fairly and respectfully, so schools stay safe for learning and society includes us all.

 Our team at CREATE designed and piloted #usvshate with educators/students across San Diego between 2017 and 2019.
-Teaching Tolerance then hosted our first national challenge in 2019-20.
+Teaching Tolerance (now Learning for Justice) then hosted our first national challenge in 2019-20.
 CREATE and #schooltalking are now continuing to build #usvshate nationally!
-Join us in 2020-2021!
+Over 11K students (kindergarten through college) from across the country have participated to date.
+Join us!